tide-foundation/Tide-h4x-for-Privacy/README.md

 1. Create EOS Wallet by running `cleos wallet create --to-console`.
 This will create a *default* wallet.
 Take note of the **WALLET_PASSWORD**
 1. Generate a keypair for the master account `cleos create key --to-console`.
 Take note of the generated **PK_MASTER SK_MASTER** keypair.
 1. Import the private keys into the newly created cleos wallet by running `cleos wallet import --private-key <SK_MASTER>`.
-1. Navigate to the Jungle Testnet for the Account Creation [Jungle Test Net](https://monitor.jungletestnet.io/#account "Jungle").
+1. Navigate to the Jungle Testnet for the Account Creation [EOS Jungle](https://monitor.jungletestnet.io/#account "Jungle").
 1. Create a Jungle Testnet account by *Create Account*.
 Use the generated PK_MASTER for the Owner Public Key and Active Public Key field.
 This will be the **MASTER_ACCOUNT**
 1. The MASTER_ACCOUNT will need some RAM delegated for the smartcontract and transaction processing.
 Use the *faucet* on the [Jungle Test Net](https://monitor.jungletestnet.io/#faucet "Jungle") to give the **MASTER_ACCOUNT** some EOS.
 The Master Account should get 100 EOS.
 1. To stake some EOS, run this command in cleos `cleos -u http://jungle2.cryptolions.io:80 system buyram <MASTER_ACCOUNT> <MASTER_ACCOUNT> "15 EOS"`.
 The -u parameter allows cleos to run this command in jungle testnet.